fbpx

 What Will I Need To Bring?

-• Shoes that can get wet and most importantly have grip.
-They need to have ankle support.
+• 1 pair of water shoes – will get wet.
+Most importantlly that they have grip and have ankle straps.
 I recommend runners, water shoes, Keen or Croc sandals.
 Closed toed shoes help against stubbing toes on rocks.

 Multi Day Journeys